hsinyu-chen/unity3d-msdi/README.md

 this just a proof-of-concept repo so use at your own risk

-all the refection stuff do at `[RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.SubsystemRegistration)]` and compiled to function to minimize performance overhead
+all the reflection stuff do at `[RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.SubsystemRegistration)]` and compiled to function to minimize performance overhead

 ## Installation